-$$q{i} = A{s^{\rho}} (\nabla \cdot v)^{2} \qquad \text{if } \partial v / \partial r \leq 0$$
+$$q{i} = {}^{}A{s}\rho(\nabla \cdot v)^{2} \quad \text{if } \partial v/\partial r \leq 0$$

-$$q{i} = 0 \qquad \qquad \text{if } \partial v / \partial r > 0. \qquad (7)$$
+$$q{i} = 0 \quad \text{if } \partial v/\partial r > 0.$$ (7)

-Here A_s^{\ddagger} is a constant equal to a few times the computational mesh spacing Δr .
+Here $A_s^{\ddagger}$ is a constant equal to a few times the computational mesh spacing $\Delta r$ .
 At the lower densities encountered in this problem the ion mean free path exceeds the mesh spacing.
-When this happens the plasma viscosity controls the shock thickness, and the corresponding q_i is used in the computation instead of Eq.
+When this happens the plasma viscosity controls the shock thickness and the corresponding $q_i$ is used in the computation instead of Eq.
 (7).

-By means of the plasma boundary conditions, the voltage and current of the single-turn compression coil (of length &) are fed into the external circuit, which consists of a capacitance C at an initial voltage V_o with a series inductance L_e.
+By means of the plasma boundary conditions, the voltage and current of the single-turn compression coil (of length $\ell$ ) are fed into the external circuit, which consists of a capacitance C at an initial voltage V0 with a series inductance, Le.
 This inductance corresponds to the parasitic inductance of the external circuit and of the space (occupied by the discharge tube wall) between the plasma outer radius R and the inside surface of the coil.

-The present computation code originated in Europe,25,26 and was adapted to be used on the Los Alamos IEM-7094 computers.28 It has since been recoded here29,30 to change the original system of Eulerian coordinates used in the numerical integration to Lagrangian coordinates and the original explicit time integration scheme for the hydrodynamics to an implicit one.
+The present computation code originated in Europe, and was adapted to be used on the Los Alamos IBM-7094 computers.
+It has since been recoded here to change the original system of Eulerian coordinates used in the numerical integration to Lagrangian coordinates and the original explicit time integration scheme for the hydrodynamics to an implicit one.
 The first change gave a more accurate treatment of the shock and the second a considerable increase in computation speed.

-The following experimental properties are accurately predicted by the numerical calculation: (a) the plasma implosion dynamics, (b) the ion temperature, (c) the equality of plasma and magnetic pressure ($\beta = 1$), and (d) the scaling of ion temperature with initial pressure.
-In particular, the computation shows that the observed ion velocities in the reversed-field, high-density regime are too high to be accounted for by classical shock heating and adiabatic compression.
-The scaling of the computation without trapped field,29,30 however, adequately accounts for the high ion energies observed in the low-density regime.14 The computed electron temperatures are found to depend very weakly on the shock of the dynamic phase, corresponding to the observation that they are nearly independent of filling density, but their magnitudes are about a factor of three higher than the experimental ones for Scylla IV.
-The fact that ion temperatures in the experiment are about an order of magnitude higher than electron temperatures is also accounted for by the computation.
+The following experimental properties are accurately predicted by the numerical calculation: (a) the plasma implosion dynamics, (b) the ion temperature, (c) the equality of plasma and magnetic pressure ( $\beta = 1$ ), and (d) the scaling of ion temperature with initial pressure.
+In particular the computation shows that the observed ion velocities in the reversed-field, high-density regime are too high to be accounted for by classical shock heating and adiabatic compression.
+The scaling of the computation without trapped field, however, adequately accounts for the high ion energies observed in the low-density regime.
+The computed electron temperatures are found to depend very weakly on the shock of the dynamic phase, corresponding to the observation that they are nearly independent of filling density, but their magnitudes are about a factor three higher than the experimental ones for Scylla IV.
+The fact that ion temperatures in the experiment are about an order of magnitude higher than electron temperatures for by the computation.

-The scaling of the computed electron and ion temperatures with initial plasma filling density (corresponding to deuterium pressures of 0.01, 0.025, 0.050, and 0.10 torr for otherwise fixed θ -pinch conditions) appropriate to Scylla IV is shown in Fig. 17.
+The scaling of the computed electron and ion temperatures with initial plasma filling density (corresponding to deuterium pressures of 0.01, 0.025, 0.050, and 0.010 torr for otherwise fixed $\theta$ -pinch conditions) appropriate to

+Scylla IV is shown in Fig. 17.
 The high ion energies observed at low filling pressures are adequately accounted for theoretically.
 At the lower densities the ion-ion mean free path becomes large so that viscosity controls the shock thickness.
-The discontinuous properties of the shock then disappear quite early in the discharge, giving way to longrange viscous effects.
+The discontinuous properties of the shock then disappear quite early in the discharge, giving way to long-range viscous effects.
 The viscous effects should go in the limit of no collisions to simple adiabatic compression.